muhme/joomla-branches-tester/README.md

 Three optional arguments are possible, in the following order:
 1. Joomla version number, all versions are tested by default
-2. Browser, to be used with electron (default), firefox, chrome or edge
+2. Browser to be used, you can choose between electron (default), firefox, chrome or edge
 3. Test spec pattern, all test specs (except the installation) are used by default

 As an example, run all the test specs (except the installation) from branch 5.1-dev with Mozilla Firefox: